JohnRiddles/westraining-R/intro-to-R/07-programming.md

 A closure can be thought of as a function with data attached.
 They can reduce bookkeeping and improve readability by keeping copies of data instead of passing them as parameters to the function each time.
-They are normally used when a function is called multiple times but one or more parameters to the function does not change between calls.
+They are useful when a function is called multiple times but one or more parameters to the function does not change between calls.
 Closures are normally created by other functions.
 Here as an example.

 ``` r
 setup_bootstrap <- function(dat) {